Duck126/EndGame/README.md

 EndGame is a directional App with the Aim at helping users find the best location that is equidistant for a group to meet.

 ## Introduction:
 A Full Stack Web Application that uses React,Express, Mongoose, Google maps API and Heroku.
 You are required to sign-in to use this app, however you are given this App records users' locations and provides a location (calculated center) that is equidistant from all the users.
-Users's can then use google places to find a place to meet near the calculated center.
+Users can then use google places to find a place to meet near the calculated center.
 Users can also use google maps interface to get directions.

 ## Demo:
 ![capture](https://user-images.githubusercontent.com/33271519/42490831-d0f56b74-83d7-11e8-88dc-2dd61ddb85f3.PNG)